CedricDeVijt/ComputerScienceNotes/PROMPT_V2_2.md

    - Perform a completeness check: Compare your output to the source text.
 Ensure all data points, case studies, and unique terminology are preserved.

 5. **LaTeX Integration**
-   - Use LatEx syntax for mathematical expressions, logical operators, and symbols.
+   - Use LaTex syntax for mathematical expressions, logical operators, and symbols.
    - Ensure all equations are correctly formatted and aligned.

 ---

-### OUTPUT FORMAT
+### OUTPUT FORMAT SHOULD BE:
 ```md
 ## [Theme-Driven Chapter Title]
 ### [Subsection 1: Specific Concept]